any-docs/css/content/reference/values/color-interpolation-method/index.md

 ### Comparing interpolation color spaces using gradients

-The following example shows the effect of using different interpolation color spaces for {{CSSXref("gradient/linear-gradient", "linear-gradient()")}}.
+The following example shows the effect of using different interpolation color spaces for `linear-gradient()`.

 #### HTML